heiswayi/SerialLog/README.md

 # SerialLog v1.1

-Log serial data received from the serial port
+Simply read and log serial data received from a serial port.

 ### Screenshot